Grand National 2018: Aintree ready for big race as three female jockeys seek history

 Commentator Gary O'Brien

-1 Gas Line Boy 2 Anibale Fly 3 Total Recall 4 Regal Encore
+1 Gas Line Boy 2 Anibale Fly 3 Total Recall 4 Ucello Conti

 Anibale Fly is my pick of the Irish runners but at a much bigger price I like Aintree specialist Robbie Dunne's mount Gas Line Boy each-way.
 He ran a super race to be fifth last year after being hampered a couple of times and looked better than ever when winning over the National fences in December.